interurban/pulumi_readme/README.md

 ## Community

-Join us in the [Pulumi Community Slack] (https://slack.pulumi.com/?utm_campaign=pulumi-pulumi-github-repo&utm_source=github.com&utm_medium=welcome-slack) to connect with our community and engineering team and ask questions.
+- Join us in the [Pulumi Community Slack](https://slack.pulumi.com/?utm_campaign=pulumi-pulumi-github-repo&utm_source=github.com&utm_medium=welcome-slack) to connect with our community and engineering team and ask questions.
 All conversations and questions are welcome.
+- Send us a tweet via [(]@PulumiCorp](https://twitter.com/PulumiCorp)
+- Watch videos and workshops on [Pulumi TV](https://www.youtube.com/pulumitv)

 ### Discussions